RedHatWorkshops/fusev7-workshop/labs/20-migrate-rider-auto-ws-fis.md

     </camelContext>
 </beans>
 ```

-Notice we've updated the JMS endpoint to point to AMQ 7 using the AMQP protocol.

 8. Save the camel-context.xml file.
 9. Now we need to migrate the Order POJO and Endpoint.
 First, delete the MyTransformer class under `src/main/java/org/mycompany`.
 Copy `../20-artifacts/Order.java` to your new rider-auto-ws project, and paste it into a new source package called `org.fusesource.camel.model`.